VERWOOD PCC (the PCC)

 - collecting and returning the key (having properly locked and secured the building) to the Parish Office during its normal working hours, or as arranged.
-There is a £30 deposit to cover the key and the alarm fob of which £15 will be forfeited for each if they are lost.
+There is a £30 charge to cover the key and the alarm fob if they are not returned for any reason.

 - the supervision and care of the premises, the fabric and contents (and in this respect nothing may be pinned or stuck to any walls or surfaces).
 The Hirer will indemnify the PCC for the cost of repair or damage caused during the hire period.

-- leaving the property and its surrounds in a clean and tidy condition; returning all equipment and furniture to their correct places (especially tables and chairs); switching off lights and taps; removing any items brought into the property during the hire period; and removing all rubbish to the external bins at the front of the building.
+- leaving the property and its surrounds in a clean and tidy condition; returning all equipment and furniture to their correct places (especially tables and chairs); switching off lights and taps; removing any items brought into the property during the hire period; and removing all rubbish.

 - returning any alteration in the thermostat heating controls to the level found at the start of the hire period.
 No alteration is permitted to the main pre-set heating control.